data-apis/scipy-2023-presentation/paper.rst

 identified a representative sample of commonly used Python libraries ("downstream libraries") which consume the sample of array libraries identified during design analysis.
-The sample of downstream libraries included the following libraries: pandas, Matplotlib, Xarray, scikit-learn, and scikit-image, among others.
+The sample of downstream libraries included the following libraries: SciPy, pandas, Matplotlib, Xarray, scikit-learn, and scikit-image, among others.
 Next, we instrumented downstream libraries in order to record Python array API calls (TODO: repo citation).
 After instrumentation, we collected traces while running downstream library test suites.
 We subsequently